jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 with native tools to ingest, generate, and export SBOMs.
-Comprehensive and up to date SBOMs help organizations comply with regulations, meet RFIRFP requirements, and satisfy software supply chain concerns to address customer objections and close business.
+Comprehensive and up to date SBOMs help organizations comply with regulations, meet RFI/RFP requirements, and satisfy software supply chain concerns to address customer objections and close business.
-Advisory Database: As the industrys biggest issuer of open source software CVEs, GitHub maintains a comprehensive Advisory Database with knowledge about vulnerabilities and malware drawn from security advisories reported on GitHub, the National Vulnerability Database, and contributions from
-GitHubs 100 million community members.
+Advisory Database: As the industry’s biggest issuer of open source software CVEs, GitHub maintains a comprehensive Advisory Database with knowledge about vulnerabilities and malware drawn from security advisories reported on GitHub, the National Vulnerability Database, and contributions from GitHub’s 100 million community members.
 A team of security experts reviews advisories for validity and provides the contextual information needed for remediation.